Quantum entropy and cardinality of the rational numbers: 3. Cardinality of and

 \ba S(\vec k)/s(\vec k) & = & 2 \\ \nonumber \implies \ln(|N \times N|)/\ln(|N|) & = & 2. \ea

 {Here, $|N|, \ln(|N|), S(\vec k)$ and $s(\vec k)$ are given by cardinal numbers. $|N|$ can be given by ${\varepsilon} + 1$ and $\ln(|N|)$ refers to the cardinal number $\vartheta$ such that ${\varepsilon} + 1 = \exp(\vartheta)$, the later being similar to $2^{\varepsilon}$.
 The above expressions formally agree with Eq.(10) and Eq.(7) respectively.
 The later were derived for the experimentally validated canonical ensemble with $S(\vec k , \beta)$ and $s(\vec k , \beta)$ given by ordinary real numbers.
-Thus, in Eq.(10) entropy gives us the scope to use ordinary real numbers to represent cardinalities given by cardinal numbers.
 The ratio $S(\vec k)/s(\vec k)$ in Eq.(14) is given by an ordinary integer and aligns with the interpretation of entropy as giving an estimate of the amount of microstates available to a given thermodynamic system.
-Thus, we have obtained the ratio between the logarithm of two cardinal numbers $|N \times N|$ and $|N|$ by extending the corresponding result for ordinary real integers.
-We conclude that the partition function and entropy of a thermodynamic system provide expressions consistent with Theorem 2-1 to measure the cardinality of the underlying set of microstates.}
+Thus, we have defined the ratio between the logarithm of two cardinal numbers $|N \times N|$ and $|N|$ by extending the corresponding result for ordinary real integers.
+We conclude that entropy and internal energy of a statistical system can provide expressions consistent with the Proposition 1-1 and Theorem 2-1 to measure the cardinality of the underlying set of microstates.}